 I will be the first to admit that I love a good bargain, who doesn’t.
-Over the last few years I have had cosmetic treatments such as Botox from wonderful doctors in Perth and overseas as well as laser, IPL and other dermal therapies, however I have never been tempted at the deals floating around offering discounted cosmetic treatments.
+Over the last few years I have had cosmetic treatments such as anti-wrinkle injections from wonderful doctors in Perth and overseas as well as laser, IPL and other dermal therapies, however I have never been tempted at the deals floating around offering discounted cosmetic treatments.
 Why?
 Because I simply don’t trust them.

 "When it comes to your face, your body and your health I am a strong believer that we should invest and use high quality, evidence based and safe products or procedures"